gathering/gondul/INSTALLING.rst

 gondul-services with regular systemd-commands.

 Apache is installed and set to listen to port 8080.
+Varnish is installed and listens to port 80
+InfluxDB is installed and listens to port 8086

 SNMP mibs are downloaded to ``/opt/gondul/data/mibs``.
 Both for Cisco and Juniper.
 If either vendor changes their FTP servers or whatever, this might